 2.1.4.5 Implications of the Minamata Convention for the temperature measurement

 The United Nations Environment Programme (UNEP) Minamata Convention on Mercury came into force globally in August 2017, and bans all production, import and export of mercury-in-glass thermometers (Part I, Chapter 1, 1.4.1).
-Therefore mercury-in-glass thermometers are no longer recommended and it is strongly encouraged to take appropriate measures to replace mercury-in-glass thermometers with modern alternatives.
-Electrical resistance thermometers are state of the art and can provide an economical, accurate and reliable alternative to their dangerous, mercury-based precedents and offer significant advantages in terms of data storage and real-time data display.
+Therefore mercury-in-glass thermometers are no longer recommended and it is strongly encouraged to take appropriate measures to replace mercury-in-glass thermometers with modern alternatives, as soon as possible.
+Electrical resistance thermometers provide an economical, accurate and reliable alternative to their dangerous, mercury-based precedents and offer significant advantages in terms of data storage and real-time data display.

 2.2 Electrical thermometers